DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _It's not a topic to discuss with other races._

 Meeting one of the gods that govern the fate.
-Reiren, who belonged to foreign gods, was unable to hear the voice that they had heard from the statue.
+Reiren, who belonged to sidhes, was unable to hear the voice that they had heard from the statue.

 Moreover, the content of what they just discussed wasn't something that one would find easy to believe.